python/cpython/Doc/library/curses.rst

 .. method:: window.getkey([y, x])

    Get a character, returning a string instead of an integer, as :meth:`getch` does.
-Function keys, keypad keys and so on return a multibyte string containing the key name.
+Function keys, keypad keys and other special keys return a multibyte string containing the key name.
 In no-delay mode, an exception is raised if there is no input.

 .. method:: window.getmaxyx()